-Why Homeschooling is a Good Fit For My Family
+Why Homeschooling in Hawaii is a Good Fit For My Family

-I think we all want the best for our kids.
+We all want the best for our kids.
 Best, looks different for each family.
 I’m no longer of the mind that outsourcing my kids education is best, especially if we are more than capable of doing it ourselves.
-I’m also not convinced that anyone will be as invested in my kid’s education more than me and my husband- especially when teachers have so many students to care for and educate.
+Also, I’m not convinced that anyone will be as invested in my kid’s education more than me and my husband- especially when teachers have so many students to care for and educate.